DennisBayer/fuzzygit/README.md

 ## Contributing

 As of now the status of this project could be labeled as "hobby" and "provided as is".
-The future of this projects is depending on my agenda the next time.
+The future of this project depends on my agenda the next time.

 But if you would like to contribute either by submitting a bugfix or propose a